MicrosoftDocs/security/operations/ingest-data-sources.md

 After you've completed designing and implementing your Microsoft Sentinel workspaces, you can proceed to ingest data sources and configure incident detection.

 Data connectors are configured to enable data ingestion into the workspace.
-After enabling key data points to be ingested into Sentinel, User and Entity Behavior Analytics (UEBA) and Analytic Rules must also be enabled to capture anomalous and malicious activities; furthermore, Analytic Rules dictate how Alerts and Incidents are generated in your Sentinel instance.
+After enabling key data points to be ingested into Sentinel, User and Entity Behavior Analytics (UEBA) and Analytic Rules must also be enabled.
+Enable the rules to capture anomalous and malicious activities.
+Furthermore, Analytic Rules dictate how Alerts and Incidents are generated in your Sentinel instance.

 ## Before you begin